aubreyrjones/lemon-py/README.md

 lemon-py operate on in-memory strings, with no support for incremental reads from irreversible streams.
 This vastly eases implementation of the lexer, which can look ahead an arbitrary number of characters without side effect as it tests different lexical matches.

 The `pybind11` wrapper is also liable to _copy_ the input string from Python into a `std::string` before passing it to the native `parse()` function.
-From a performance perspective, this is effectively invisible compared to Python interpreter startup time, but it does mean that lemon-py parsers are probably not suitable for parsing really huge inputs that challenge system memory limits.
-Enhancing lemon-py to operate on irreversible iterators would require substantial improvements to the lexer.
-I don't currently need such a thing, and I don't have the energy to implement it just 'cause.
+From a performance perspective, this is effectively invisible compared to Python performance, but the redundant memory usage does mean that lemon-py parsers are probably not suitable for parsing really huge inputs that challenge system memory limits.

+Enhancing lemon-py to operate on irreversible iterators would require substantial modification to the lexer, with implications on the ease of defining a new lexer.
+I don't currently need such a thing, and I don't have the energy to implement it just for completeness' sake.

 The same goes for the output, which is a value-typed tree full of (potentially-redundant) strings.
 For very large inputs, and especially